chaw/r7rs-libs/README.md

 * srfi 42  simply the reference implementation
 * srfi 63  SLIB's array.scm implemented as a srfi library

+The srfis are organised in the 'srfis' folder, by implementation.

 ## R7RS Implementations